| A motorcycle wheel chock

 accommodate various tire diameters and widths, or even built-in tie-down

-Whatever the style, the wheel chock needs to be mounted to the deck of the pickup truck bed or trailer.
-You may want to consider using quick nuts for this step if you tend to move a lot of equipment (motorcycles or otherwise), since these create a permanent threaded hole you can reuse with each trip.
+- Mount the wheel chock to the deck of your truck bed or trailer.
+You may want to consider using quick nuts if you tend to move a lot of equipment since they create a permanent threaded hole that you can reuse.

 - Secure the motorcycle to the trailer with four tie-down straps – two in the front and two in the back.
 Handle bar tie-down clamps or soft loops help to avoid any possible damage to the bodywork.

 - Tighten the straps, moving from one side of the motorcycle to

 the other, to create as much balance in the tension as possible.
 Push